The Lemelson-MIT Program celebrates outstanding inventors and inspires young people to pursue creative lives and careers through invention.

 We recognize emerging collegiate inventors whose inventions could impact important sectors of the global economy and honor mid-career inventors with a prestigious cash prize.
 We also encourage youth to invent and develop their hands-on skills in Science, Technology, Engineering and Math (STEM) through two national grants initiatives for grades 7-12.

 Jerome H. Lemelson, one of U.S. history’s most prolific inventors, and his wife Dorothy founded the Lemelson-MIT Program at the Massachusetts Institute of Technology in 1994.
 It is funded by The Lemelson Foundation and administered by MIT's School of Engineering.
-The Lemelson Foundation uses the power of invention to improve lives, by inspiring and enabling the next generation of inventors and invention based enterprises to promote economic growth in the US and social and economic progress for the poor in developing countries.
+Based in Portland, The Lemelson Foundation uses the power of invention to improve lives.
+Inspired by the belief that invention can solve many of the biggest economic and social challenges of our time, the Foundation helps the next generation of inventors and invention-based businesses to flourish.
+The Lemelson Foundation was established in the early 1990s by prolific inventor Jerome Lemelson and his wife Dorothy.
+To date the Foundation has made grants totaling over $200 million in support of its mission.

 Learn more about The Lemelson Foundation.